 A: The successful treatment of SIBO typically requires a course of the antibiotic rifaximin, in addition to addressing the underlying condition or risk factors that allowed bacterial overgrowth to occur in the first place.
 Herbal antimicrobials are sometimes used although these are not considered to be evidence based at this time.
 Herbal medicines and nutraceuticals are often used to address gut motility and assist with symptom management.

 Q: Can you treat me for SIBO without performing the breath test?

 The Low FODMAP Diet, Specific Carbohydrate Diet and Elemental Diet are often recommended to treat SIBO.
 These diets reduce or completely eliminate fermentable carbohydrates for a period of time in order to starve gut bacteria.
-While the Low FODMAP Diet and Specific Carbohydrate Diet may reduce symptoms, research has not shown them to be curative on their own (as of yet).
-There is some research to support the efficacy of the elemental diet in inducing remission, although this approach is incredibly restrictive and needs to be supervised by a qualified practitioner.
-SIBO diets may help with symptom management and could in theory accelerate response to treatment, but but they do not address the underlying motility dysfunction and patient risk factors that led to SIBO in the first place.
-Additionally, many foods restricted by these diets are needed in the diet to maintain the health of bacteria in the colon; restricting these foods for too long may cause more harm than good to the microbiome, your stress level and your social life!
-When I do recommend dietary changes for SIBO it is only for a few weeks to help induce remission, it is only as restrictive as it truly needs to be, and it is always done in conjunction with a comprehensive care plan targeting the underlying causes of SIBO.
+While the Low FODMAP Diet may reduce symptoms, research has not found it to be curative for SIBO.
+There is some research to support the efficacy of the elemental diet in inducing remission although this approach is incredibly restrictive and needs to be supervised by a qualified practitioner (it’s not really a diet but a medical food/formula).